zvxzdx/runeforge-wiki-ru/specific-guide/sfx-landing/basic-information.md

 - .wem: File format that the game reads.
 You can not use any other type of audio format to replace sounds
 - .bin: Code that reads every .wem file and makes the logic to get it to work in game; something like the brain of the game.
 (Not only used for sounds)
 - .bnk: Format that contains all the compressed .wem files that a model can have.
 There are two distinctions of the formats: "events.bnk" and "audio.bnk"

-## Point 3: Tools to use.
-- Obsidian: Used to extract the game files (.wad.client or .en_US.wad.client)
-- Audacity (or any other audio editting software)

-## Point 4: How to use the tools.
-something goes here

-## Point 5: Tips and Tricks.
-something goes here